WorksApplications/chiVe/README_en.md

 For v1.3, we used texts taken from [CommonCrawl](https://commoncrawl.org/).

 We used [Sudachi](https://github.com/WorksApplications/Sudachi) by Works Applications for tokenization.
-We used Sudachi's multi-granular tokenziation results (short, mid, and named entity) of the corpus to train word vectors.
+We used Sudachi's multi-granular tokenziation results of the corpus to train word vectors.

 ## Data